laxseuss8/Fruit-Bruise-Classification-Technology/README.md

 The project was implemented in Raspberry Pi 4B, the sensors used are 3 Raspberry Pi NoIR Camera with a light support of 940 nm IR led for the NoIR camera to see in the enclosed dark chamber.

-See the "brochure" file for further understanding of the project.
+See the "diagram" file for further understanding of the project.